Compare free term life insurance quotes in minutes

 The main differences between term life and whole life are:

 • The length of your coverage: Term life lasts for a set period of time and then expires.
-Whole life insurance is permanent, which means it never expires.
-If you have long-term financial obligations or coverage needs, like dependents who require lifelong care, whole life might be a better fit than term life.
+Whole life insurance never expires.
+If you have long-term financial obligations or coverage needs, like dependents who require lifelong care, whole life might be a better fit.

 • The cash value: Whole life policies offer a separate cash value account, which you can borrow from while you’re still alive.
 Term life only offers a lump-sum payout called the death benefit.